Fall 2018 dates announced: October 31st through November 3rd!

-And more info on our new Sustainable Arts Foundation Parent Fellowship!
+And more info on the Sustainable Arts Foundation Parent Fellowship!

 WHAT? – Practice//Practice is AS220’s professional development program for arts administrators.
 The program offers the arts and culture field an intensive learning alternative to large scale conferences or semester-based higher-education courses.